Gene prediction: Ab initio methods

 Ab initio gene finding in eukaryotes, especially complex organisms like humans, is considerably more challenging for several reasons.
 First, the promoter and other regulatory signals in these genomes are more complex and less well-understood than in prokaryotes, making them more difficult to reliably recognize.
 Two classic examples of signals identified by eukaryotic gene finders are CpG islands and binding sites for a poly(A) tail.

 Second, splicing mechanisms employed by eukaryotic cells mean that a particular protein-coding sequence in the genome is divided into several parts (exons), separated by non-coding sequences (introns).
 (Splice sites are themselves another signal that eukaryotic gene finders are often designed to identify.)
 A typical protein-coding gene in humans might be divided into a dozen exons, each less than two hundred base pairs in length, and some as short as twenty to thirty.
 It is therefore much more difficult to detect periodicities and other known content properties of protein-coding DNA in eukaryotes.

 Advanced gene finders for both prokaryotic and eukaryotic genomes typically use complex probabilistic models, such as hidden Markov models (HMMs) to combine information from a variety of different signal and content measurements.
 The GLIMMER system is a widely used and highly accurate gene finder for prokaryotes.
 GeneMark is another popular approach.
 Eukaryotic ab initio gene finders, by comparison, have achieved only limited success; notable examples are the GENSCAN and geneid programs.
-The SNAP gene finder is HMM-based like Genscan, and attempts to be more adaptable to different organisms, addressing problems related to using a gene finder on a genome sequence that it was not trained against.
+The GeneMark-ES and SNAP gene finders are GHMM-based like GENSCAN.
+They attempt to address problems related to using a gene finder on a genome sequence that it was not trained against.
 A few recent approaches like mSplicer, CONTRAST, or mGene also use machine learning techniques like support vector machines for successful gene prediction.
 They build a discriminative model using hidden Markov support vector machines or conditional random fields to learn an accurate gene prediction scoring function.